 SEH wastewater professionals assisted the City in looking at the options and identifying the most cost-effective approach to meet the limits.
 Alternatives included:

 Looking at the alternatives side by side, they discovered that costs associated with moving the facilities or discharge were high.
-The proposed long-range plan involves leaving the plant and discharge where they currently are, but getting more serious about treatment.
+The proposed long-range plan involved leaving the plant and discharge where they currently are, but getting more serious about treatment.

 How do you move from one milligram per liter to .066 milligrams per liter?

-“However the City decides to approach the solution, technology will play a key role in meeting a reduction of this magnitude,” says Danzl.
+“Technology played a key role in meeting a reduction of this magnitude,” says Danzl.